 To learn more about your study options, please visit us on our upcoming Open Day.
 This is a great opportunity to talk to students and staff about the course and experience Shiatsu from our students.

 You next step is to complete an expression of interest form.

 We welcome applications for Recognition of Prior Learning, based on relevant qualifications you may currently have, current or recent relevant work experience, and where pertinent, life experience.
 You will need to provide evidence of these skills and knowledge in your application.
 Please don’t hesitate to contact us to discuss an application of RPL and to see if your skills, experience and qualifications are appropriate for RPL.

 Articulation pathways exist for graduates wishing to pursue further studies in Chinese Medicine following completion of the Diploma.

 Further information on the Diploma of Shiatsu and Oriental Therapies training package can be found at training.gov.au.

 The Australian Shiatsu College (TOID3609) is a recognised and accredited provider of Shiatsu training by Shiatsu Therapy Association of Australia (STAA), the peak membership organisation for Shiatsu in Australia.
 All ASC Diploma graduates are eligible for registration with STAA and other natural therapy membership associations.

-The next intake for the Diploma of Shiatsu and Oriental Therapies is in February 2020.
+The next intake for the Diploma of Shiatsu and Oriental Therapies is our mid year intake in July 2021.